AvijitShil/Vienna/README.md

 ### 🎯 What Makes Vienna Special?

-Vienna features **revolutionary voice cloning technology** that allows it to speak in ANY voice you want - including your own!
+Vienna features **revolutionary voice cloning technology** that allows it to speak in ANY voice you want - a revolutionary next-generation multilingual voice assistant designed for real-world chaos , including your own!
 Using Cartesia's Sonic 3 TTS engine, Vienna can be customized to sound exactly like you, a loved one, or any voice profile you create.
 The current deployment uses the creator's own cloned voice for authentic, personalized interactions.

 Perfect for **agentic healthcare & productivity applications**, deployable anywhere with enterprise-grade privacy and security.
+Expertising in medical conversations like a human, takes less time than a doctor to response.
+ Vienna shatters the language barrier with comprehensive support for Indian regional languages (Assamese, Bengali, Tamil, Telugu, Malayalam, and 10+ more) alongside international languages (English, Chinese, Spanish, Arabic, and 90+ more).
+With advanced Background Voice Cancellation (BVC), BoliGen isolates your voice even in chaotic environments like crowded markets, busy streets, or noisy offices - making it the first truly noise-proof, hyper-realistic AI companion.

+Perfect for global communication, healthcare, education & customer service, deployable anywhere with enterprise-grade privacy.
 <br>

 ## 🌟 Key Highlights